dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Therefore I have created a much simpler solution.

 As usual, there are many ways of closing a gap, but we need to keep in mind that we want a declarative approach, so we want the distribution to happen eventually and not at a specific step in the rollout of a new cluster or new secret.
-Therefore, I have implemented a service named `manifest-syncer`.
-The purpose of the `manifest-syncer` is to mirror secrets from their host cluster to target clusters.
-The service makes use of `CustomResourceDefinitions`, so the user of the service does not need to configure the service.
-They just deploy the container and create YAML-files describing what they want to be copied.
-The developer can then declare what he/she wants to be copied and where.
+Therefore, I have implemented a service named `manifest-syncer` that runs as a container inside Kubernetes.
+The purpose of the `manifest-syncer` is to mirror secrets from its host cluster to target clusters.
+The `manifest-syncer` is simple deployed to the cluster with default configuration, and is controlled through `CustomResourceDefinitions`.
+If a developer wants a Secret to be automatically mirrored/copied from the core cluster to e.g. the production cluster, he/she just creates a manifest describing exactly that.
+An example of such a manifest can be seen on Figure X. In this example, at is specified that Secrets named `gcp-database-conn`, in namespace `crossplane-system`, should be copied to namespace `default`, on the cluster named `gcp-cluster-prod`.

 ```yaml
 apiVersion: dagandersen.com/v1